 She looked at me as though I had three heads.

 Probing a bit more, I asked her to describe an experience that ever made her feel alone.

 Not wanting to offer up too much, she said, “Well I guess when I’m going through a tough situation and my friends don’t show they care.”

 She immediately returned to her drawing.

-I was curious to know if social media ever makes her feel lonely, so I asked her.
+I was curious to know if social media ever makes her feel lonely, as it does for many of those belonging to Generation Z, so I asked her.
 Her response somewhat surprised me.

 “Only when friends discuss events that I’m not a part of,” she said while keeping her eyes glued to the paper.

 Deciding to give her some space, I thanked her and asked if she needed anything.